yasarix/workergo/README.md

 WorkerGo is a worker pool implementation that can be used in any Go program to handle tasks with workers.
 Workers created by WorkerGo calls the method of the structs sent them as a job.
 So, any struct with a method needs to be called in parallel can be sent to WorkerGo's job queue.

-WorkerGo is heavily influenced the Marico Catilho's post here: [http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/](http://http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/)
+WorkerGo is heavily influenced by the Marico Catilho's post here: [http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/](http://http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/)

 I was trying to write a worker pool implementation that I could use in a program with different portions of it will require parallel processing.
 I found his post while researching, modified the samples he provided and turned it into a package so it could be reused anyone.